Mary Lee Sargent: Support for LGBT rights

 In 1979, Sargent participated in the first public march for LGBT rights in Washington, D.C.
+In the 1980s, she organized the Lavendar Women's Prairie Women's Center.

 Women Rising in Resistance

-Sargent was a co-founder of the organization Women Rising in Resistance.
-The group was created after the defeat of the ERA in Illinois in 1982.
+Sargent was a co-founder of the notable organization Women Rising in Resistance.
+The group was known for direct action feminist protests.
+It was created after the defeat of the ERA in Illinois in 1982.

 Personal life

 Sargent was born in Texas in 1940.
 In the 1980s she lived in Champaign-Urbanan, Illinois.
 Sargent was a longtime professor of Women's Studies and History at Parkland College in Illinois.
-In 1984 she ran for a seat on the Board of Trustees for the University of Illinois.
+In 1984 she ran for a seat on the board of trustees for the University of Illinois.

 In the early 1990s she spent a great deal of time in New Harmony, Indiana and was known for her love of prairie plants.
 Local residents referred to her as "Prairie Mary."